-Our Mission is to develop, rigorously evaluate, and refine urologic and surgical technology, techniques, and devices in order to improve knowledge and enhance patient care.
+The Endourology Translational Research Lab is recognized as a premier research laboratory within the Endourology community.
+Our mission is to develop, rigorously evaluate, and refine urologic and surgical technology, techniques, and devices in order to improve knowledge

 Areas of particular focus include:

 Histotripsy: In collaboration with colleagues in Biomedical Engineering, we developed a new technique of tissue ablation called Histotripsy - non-invasive, non-thermal, mechanical focused ultrasound tissue ablation.
 By applying pulses of intense acoustic energy to a targeted volume, controlled cavitation (microbubble formation and collapse) can be produced.
 This leads to precise mechanical fractionation of targeted tissues with negligible thermal effects and immediate ultrasound imaging feedback.
 Our lab pioneered the development of histotripsy in pre-clinical models and facilitated the translation of Histotripsy for BPH and other urological applications.
-Dr. Roberts was awarded the 2014 Gold Cystoscope from the American Urological Association in recognition of these contributions and accomplishments.
-This prestigious award is presented annually to one urologist distinguished by outstanding contributions to the profession within ten years of completing residency training.
 Furthermore, this research was foundational in establishing a start-up company, HistoSonics, Inc. in 2009.

-Device development: We are developing devices to improve the efficiency of ureteroscopic stone surgery.
-These include ancillary instruments to stabilize the stone for laser lithotripsy, as well as a project with biomechanical engineering to create a new endoscope to aid with stone dusting.
-This project was awarded first prize at the 2018 national Biomedical Mechanical Engineering IDEA competition, and is currently supported by a Kickstarter Award from Fast Forward Medical Innovation.
+Surgical Device Development: We are developing devices to improve the efficiency of ureteroscopic stone surgery.
+These include ancillary instruments to stabilize the stone for laser lithotripsy, as facilitate the clearance of stone fragments.